On Thursday afternoon, Aiden McGeady announced his retirement from football at the age of 38.

 My ambition was to play at the highest level possible and, if I'm being totally honest, I didn't and still don't think I would have been good enough to play for Scotland.

 At the time, a cap at U21 level would tie a player to a given country for their entire career.
-Considering he was playing at a lower league Scottish club at the time, he felt a path into the Scottish setup was unlikely.
+Considering he was playing at a lower-league Scottish club at the time, he felt a path into the Scottish setup was unlikely.

 In fairness, he did have close links to Ireland.
-Both of his parent hailed from Donegal and he spent large portions of his childhood in the county.
+Both of his parents hailed from Donegal and he spent large portions of his childhood in the county.
 Speaking to Scotsman a few years ago, he explained what it was like growing up as part of the Irish diaspora across the Irish Sea.

 I was brought up in the Gorbals, but the area I lived in was called Little Donegal because of the number of Irish immigrants and the bottom line is we were brought up in that community and we would spend every summer in Ireland, the full eight weeks of the holidays, so it felt natural for me to play for Ireland.